hazelcast/hazelcast-cpp-client/README.md

 One of the offers of Hazelcast is the TLS/SSL protocol which you can use to establish an encrypted communication across your cluster with key stores and trust stores.

-- A Java `keyStore` is a file that includes a private key and a public certificate.
+* A Java `keyStore` is a file that includes a private key and a public certificate.

-- A Java `trustStore` is a file that includes a list of certificates trusted by your application which is named certificate authority.
+* A Java `trustStore` is a file that includes a list of certificates trusted by your application which is named as  "certificate authority".

 You should set `keyStore` and `trustStore` before starting the members.
-See the next section how to set `keyStore` and `trustStore` on the server side.
+See the next section on setting `keyStore` and `trustStore` on the server side.

 #### 6.1.1.
 TLS/SSL for Hazelcast Members

 Hazelcast allows you to encrypt socket level communication between Hazelcast members and between Hazelcast clients and members, for end to end encryption.
-To use it, see [TLS/SSL for Hazelcast Members section](http://docs.hazelcast.org/docs/latest/manual/html-single/index.html#tls-ssl-for-hazelcast-members).
+To use it, see the [TLS/SSL for Hazelcast Members section](http://docs.hazelcast.org/docs/latest/manual/html-single/index.html#tls-ssl-for-hazelcast-members).

 #### 6.1.2.
 TLS/SSL for Hazelcast C++ Clients